Own Your Time As An Entrepreneur With These Simple Steps

-No matter what stage of business you’re in—whether you’re the hopeful founder in the early stages of building a startup or the seasoned entrepreneur, thriving but still struggling to delegate, here’s a simple truth:
+No matter what stage of business you’re in—whether you’re the hopeful founder in the early stages of building a startup or the seasoned entrepreneur, thriving but still struggling to delegate and own your time, here’s a simple truth:

 People will take as much of your time as you’re willing to give.
 If you don’t own it, someone else will gladly take it and spend it for you.